The modified diagonal cycles of Hypergeometric curves: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective curve over $\C$ with Jacobian $\jac(X)$.
-Denoting $\Delta_{123}=\{(x, x, x) \mid x \in X\} \in \ch_1(X^3)$ where $\ch$ is the Chow group\footnote{Unless otherwise indicated, all the Chow groups in the paper are with coefficients in $\Z$.}, for any point $e$ in $X$ the modified diagonal cycle $\Delta_{{\rm GKS},e}(X)$ of Gross-Kudla-Schoen (first introduced by Gross and Scheon in \cite{GS}) is the homologically trivial algebraic 1-cycle\footnote{All constructions of the paper involving algebraic cycles factor through the Chow groups.
-Thus with abuse of terminology, we use the same notation and language for an algebraic cycle and its class in the Chow group.}
+Let $e$ be a divisor of degree 1 on $X$.
+Denoting $\Delta=\{(x, x) \mid x \in X\} \in \ch_1(X^2)$ where $\ch$ is the Chow group\footnote{Unless otherwise indicated, all the Chow groups in the paper are with coefficients in $\Z$.
+All constructions of the paper involving algebraic cycles factor through Chow groups.
+Thus with abuse of terminology, we use the same notation and language for an algebraic cycle and its class in the Chow group.}, the modified diagonal cycle $\Delta_{{\rm GKS},e}(X)$ of Gross-Kudla-Schoen based at $e$ (first introduced by Gross and Schoen in \cite{GS}) is the homologically trivial algebraic 1-cycle